-The Tramex Roof DEC Scanner Master Kit is an ASTM D7954 mobile non-destructive impedance moisture detection instrument on four wheels, for detecting and evaluating moisture conditions in roofing and waterproofing systems up to 6" in depth.
+The Tramex Roof DEC Scanner Master Kit with RWS is an ASTM D7954 mobile non-destructive impedance moisture detection instrument on four wheels, for detecting and evaluating moisture conditions in roofing and waterproofing systems up to 6" in depth.
 The Dec Scanner allows for quick scanning of large flat roof areas with instant, accurate results.
 It is an alternative to using IR from a helicopter and does not need the weather to cooperate for a proper IR scan.
 Even with an IR Scan, this system is required to narrow in on the exact area of moisture infiltration.

 This Tramex RMK5.1 Master kit includes:

 - Dec Scanner,

 - CMEX2 Concrete Moisture Meter to measure the water content using the hand probe but will also measure concrete wetness (0-6.9%),